Placement syntax: Placement delete

 As noted above, there is no placement delete expression.
 It is not possible to call any placement operator delete function using a delete expression.

 The placement delete functions are called from placement new expressions.
 In particular, they are called if the constructor of the object throws an exception.
 In such a circumstance, in order to ensure that the program does not incur a memory leak, the placement delete functions are called.
 A placement new expression first calls the placement operator new function, then calls the constructor of the object upon the raw storage returned from the allocator function.
 If the constructor throws an exception, it is necessary to deallocate that storage before propagating the exception back to the code that executed the placement new expression, and that is the purpose of the placement delete functions.

 The placement delete function that is called matches the placement new function that was invoked by the placement new expression.
-So, for example, if the following code is executed, the placement delete function that is called will be operator delete(void*, const A&):
+So, for example, if the following code is executed, the placement delete function that is called will be operator delete(void*, const Arena&):